HeeManSu/astra-agi/astra/framework/README.md

 # astra-framework

-**The execution engine for compiler-based multi-agent AI.** Instead of ReAct loops where the LLM decides each step at runtime, Astra compiles the entire execution plan upfront — one LLM call, deterministic output.
+**The execution engine for compiler-based multi-agent AI.** Instead of ReAct loops where the LLM decides each step at runtime, Astra compiles the execution plan from a single planning call, runs the typed graph deterministically, and uses one final call to synthesize the response.
+Three model calls per query, no matter how many tools the workflow involves.

 ```
 LLM call → restricted Python → AST validation → ExecutionGraph → deterministic run